-62 Use of technology
+64 Use of technology

-- (1) A committee member who is not physically present at a committee meeting may participate in the meeting by the use of technology that allows that committee member and the committee members present at the meeting to clearly and simultaneously communicate with each other. - (2) For the purposes of this Part, a committee member participating in a committee meeting as permitted under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.
+- (1) A committee meeting may be held by the use of technology that allows committee members to clearly and simultaneously communicate with each other participating member. - (2) For the purposes of this Part, a committee member participating in a committee meeting as permitted under subrule (1) is taken to be present at the meeting and, if the member votes at the meeting, is taken to have voted in person.

-63 Quorum
+65 Quorum

-(1) No business may be conducted at a Committee meeting unless a quorum is present.
+- (1) No business may be conducted at a Committee meeting unless a quorum is present. - (2) The quorum for a committee meeting is the presence (in person or as allowed under rule 65) of a majority of the committee members holding office.

-- (2) The quorum for a committee meeting is the presence (in person or as allowed under rule 62) of a majority of the committee members holding office. - (3) If a quorum is not present within 30 minutes after the notified commencement time of a committee meeting- - (a) in the case of a special meeting-the meeting lapses; - (b) in any other case-the meeting can still proceed but any decisions or motions cannot be voted on at the meeting.
-In this case, these items shall be deferred to email correspondence or to the next meeting.
+- (3) If a quorum is not present within 30 minutes after the notified commencement time of a committee meeting - - (a) in the case of a special meeting the meeting lapses; or - (b) in any other case the meeting must be adjourned to a date no later than 14 days after the adjournment and notice of the date, time and place to which the meeting is adjourned must be given in accordance with rule 62.

-64 Voting
+66 Voting

-- (1) On any question arising at a committee meeting, each committee member present at the meeting has one vote. - (2) A motion is carried if a majority of committee members present at the meeting vote in favour of the motion. - (3) Subrule (2) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Committee. - (4) If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote. - (5) Voting by proxy is not permitted.
+- (1) On any question arising at a committee meeting, each committee member present at the meeting has one vote. - (2) A motion is carried if a majority of committee members present and voting at the meeting vote in favour of the motion. - (3) Subrule (2) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Committee. - (4) If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote. - (5) Voting by proxy is not permitted.

-65 Conflict of interest
+67 Conflict of interest

-- (1) A committee member who has a material personal interest in a matter being considered at a committee meeting must disclose the nature and extent of that interest to the Committee. - (2) The member- - (a) must not be present while the matter is being considered at the meeting; and - (b) must not vote on the matter.
+- (1) A committee member who has a material personal interest in a matter being considered at a committee meeting must disclose the committee member's position and the nature and extent of that interest to the Committee. - (2) The member - - (a) must not be present while the matter is being considered at the meeting; and - (b) must not vote on the matter.